thomas5631/2048/README.md

  - supports swipe touch gestures
  - supports arrow key inputs

-The structure of this repository keeps the core game logic in the game_2048 application.
-This core logic is consumed and presented in a phoenix live view application named browser_client.
+The structure of this repository keeps the core game logic in the `game_2048` application.
+This core logic is consumed and presented in a phoenix live view application named `browser_client`.

 ## Prerequisites